 One of the unpretty elements about working in large “political” environments is that some point you will probably have an enemy.

-You have to learn how to handle that without screwing up your own reputation.
+You have to learn how to handle workplace gossip without screwing up your own reputation.
 You can try to stop the poisonous talk – that’s always the best practice.
 Build a better relationship with that person, gain mutual understanding, and make him or her an ally.
 But if that’s not working, you better learn how to inoculate yourself against this kind of talk.

 What’s the antidote?